Jujstme/Autosplitters/Kula World - Roll Away/README.md

 * ePSXe v1.7.0
 * ePSXe v1.6.0

-Note that support for Duckstation core is largely untested anf might break anytime.
+**Note:** support for Duckstation core in Retroarch is largely untested and might break at any time.

 ## Behavior